Last Updated on August 11, 2023 by Nicole

 We had the living room for those who needed to stay up later, or for those who woke up earlier.
 It was a separate place to socialize, hang out, and play games with everyone.
 A living room also allowed my husband and me to stay up after the children went to bed.
 We could have a glass of wine, talk, and watch tv without feeling guilty about who we might be disturbing.
 It allowed us to have our own holiday time together.

 Whether you are a family with young or teenage children, having easy access to a washing machine is always a plus.
-This is especially true on extended trips where it isn’t possible to bring enough clothes for each day of your holiday.
+This is especially true on extended trips where it isn’t possible to bring enough clothes for each day of your holiday or when you have baby clothes that seem to get dirtier faster.
 Most hotels charge an exorbitant fee to wash any items of clothing.
 You could try and locate a laundromat.
 However, that could pose unique challenges alone.
 You would likely end up using a day of your vacation just doing laundry.

 When is a Hotel the Right Accommodation?